Headwater chub: Habitat

 Adult headwater chub occupy cool to warm water in mid- to headwater stretches of mid-sized streams of the Gila River basin.
 They are associated with deep, near shore pools adjacent to swift riffles and runs, and near obstructions.
 Cover consists of root wads, boulders, undercut banks, submerged organic debris, or deep water.
 In Fossil Creek, they were found in water more than 1.8 m deep with velocities under 0.10 meters per second.
 Substrates they are associated with include gravel, small boulders, and large in-stream objects.
 Preferred water temperature ranges of 20-27 °C with a minimum temperature around 7 °C. Juveniles are associated with shallow, low velocity habitat with overhead cover.
-In Fossil Creek, headwater chub seem to select depths between 0.9-1.5 m and velocities of 0.15 meters per second and are found over sand substrate.
+In Fossil Creek, headwater chub seem to select depths between 0.9 and 1.5 m and velocities of 0.15 meters per second and are found over sand substrate.

 The headwater chub are associated with substrates including gravel, small boulders, and large in-stream objects.
 The preferred water temperature ranges of the headwater chub are 20-27 °C with a minimum temperature around 7 °C. Juveniles are associated with shallow, low velocity habitat with overhead cover.
-In Fossil Creek, they seem to select depths between 0.9-1.5 m and velocities of 0.15 mps and are found over sand substrate.
+In Fossil Creek, they seem to select depths between 0.9 and 1.5 m and velocities of 0.15 mps and are found over sand substrate.

 The headwater chub life span is 8–10 years.
 They grow rapidly but growth is dependent on water temperature.
 The maximum size of the fish is about 50 cm.